Pizza hot pocket on a gray plate (with logo overlay)

 Unfortunately, it was hard to find a pizza hot pocket that doesn’t have pepperoni.
 I only like cheese on my pizza.
 And, of course, the sauce.
 Italian food is my favorite because I really enjoy anything with bread, red sauce, and cheese.

 We make homemade pizza with dough from our bread machine often.
-I used that same dough recipe to create the dough for hot pockets.
+I used that same dough recipe to create the dough for Hot Pockets.
 So, when we were coming up with different varieties to try, I knew I needed a pizza hot pocket.

 This is one with only red sauce and cheese.
 Nothing else.
 And that is just how I like it!